 Having that type of bitter reunion with his mother naturally made Aquaman appreciative of the opportunity to get to know her sister after he rescued her and others from their ageless imprisonment in a dimension known as the Sargasso Sea.
 Now, as he prepared coffee, he looked at the lovely blonde woman and began to question her.
 “Atlena, tell me what you saw,” he said.

-She brushed her long blonde hair back and stared at him with wide and piercing eyes.
+She brushed her long blonde hair back and stared at him with wide, piercing eyes.
 “Arthur, I tell you again that I saw terrible dangers all around you.
 You are going to be attacked soon by enemies with great powers and strong malice.”

 Aquaman handed her a cup of coffee and said, “Atlena, I’ve always had enemies.
 They come with the suit.
 Think how often folks like Black Manta or the Fisherman have tried to kill me.
 I am more than capable of stopping them.
 I always have before.”